Trackunit/developer-hub/sdk-docs/getting-started/prerequisites.md

 - Node version 16.14
 - NX version 15.9.2
 - Git
+- WSL ([Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/)) for developers working on a Windows PC.

 To manage versions we recommend using something like [Volta](http://volta.sh) or similar to install node and nx.